-In 2020, we expanded our programs to include the Kitchen Table/Mesa de Cocina program to provide access to fresh groceries, meal cards, and online cooking classes.
-We also expanded S.T.Y.L.E: Strength Through Youth/Young Adults Living Empowered, a life skills program for Black GBQ men ages 18-35 that has already served 45 men to date, and Y.A.L.P.: Youth/Young Adults Living Positively, providing emotion and mind wellness support for Black, Indigenous, Persons of Color (BIPOC) living with HIV regardless of gender identity and sexual orientation.
+In 2020, we expanded our community programming to include S.T.Y.L.E: Strength Through Youth/Young Adults Living Empowered, a life skills program for gay and queer BIPOC ages 18-35 and Y.A.L.P.: Youth/Young Adults Living Positively, a peer-led emotion and mind wellness program for BIPOC living with HIV regardless of gender identity and sexual orientation.

 In 2021, we launched our PrEP Peer Navigator program that expands access and utilization of PrEP services by and for gay and queer BIPOC living in Central Florida.
 We expanded Mesa de Cocina, a health and nutrition program in partnership with QLatinx, providing BIPOC with no-cost access to fresh groceries, kitchen essentials, meal cards, and online cooking classes.
 We also increased empowerment and healing of BIPOC non-binary, gender fluid, and gender non-conforming individuals living in Central Florida through our launch of Flower Boi Blooms (FBB), a Trans-led initiative that provides no-cost gender-affirming chest binders.